 Redcliffe Library

-In the same building as the Art Gallery, but on the other side of the foyer, is the Redcliffe Libary.
-Here you can find free Wifi as well as the usual books, magazines and newspapers.
-You can also use their computers and get any photocopying done.
+In the same building as the Art Gallery, but on the other side of the foyer, is the Redcliffe Library.
+Here, you can find free Wi-Fi and the usual books, magazines, and newspapers.
+You can also use their computers to access emails, etc., or have some photocopying done.

 Parking is either on the street or underneath the Art Gallery/Redcliffe Library building.
 Access is off Downs Street.